 Watch those deductibles.
 Choosing a policy with a high deductible may lower the cost of the premium, but it can also significantly lower the amount of the settlement.
 Deductibles typically range from 5 to 25 percent.
 When a claim is finalized, the deductible comes off the settlement amount.
 You don't have to pay it out of pocket, but the payout may not fully compensate for your expenses.

-Before You File an Earthquake Insurance Claim
+Before You File a Claim

 Filing an insurance claim is fairly straightforward, but you have to be prepared to negotiate.
 Like any good business, the insurance company wants to maximize its profits, which means minimizing your payout.
 Make sure you get what's coming to you by doing the following before you file your claim: